tier4/caret_doc/docs/installation/binary_installation.md

   ros-humble-caret-msgs
 ```

-You can confirm that the installation was successful by the following method.
+You can confirm that the installation was successful by the following command.

 ```bash
 source /opt/ros/humble/setup.bash